isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bed-bugs-look-like/index.md

 ##  Signs or Indicators of Bed Bug Problems

 Below are the key indicators of the bed bug problems you'll get in your spaces. **1.
-Bed Bug Bites** -Bed bug bites may be [confused with mosquito bites](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/).
-Bed bugs will bite humans on multiple sites that are close together - this differentiates them from mosquito bites. - Bed bug bites mainly happen on exposed skin - especially on the shoulders, arms, necks, and upper body.
+Bed Bug Bites** -Bed bug bites may be [confused with mosquito bites](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/).Bed bugs will bite humans on multiple sites that are close together - this differentiates them from mosquito bites. - Bed bug bites mainly happen on exposed skin - especially on the shoulders, arms, necks, and upper body.

 - When bitten, you'll experience swelling, red welts, or itching - but it might not be obvious for some people or for several days. **2.
 Fecal stains ** - Bed bugs can also become evident when you notice their excrement (or fecal stains) - they'll appear brown, black, or red - mounds or stains. - The black feces that create stains are mainly digested blood - and will dry to create that raised spot.